kiwiheretic/logos-v2/README.md

   * Simple bible verse lookups
   * Fast concordance searches
   * Strongs number lookups

+Memos Plugin
+  * Works like MemoServ with a web interface.

 ### Summary of set up for Linux ###